SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    \<#type name#>.<#path#>

 The *path* consists of
-property names, subscripts, optional chaining, and forced unwrapping.
+property names, subscripts,
+and optional chaining and forced unwrapping expressions.
-Each of these key path components can be repeated as many times as needed, in any order.
+Each of these key-path components can be repeated as many times as needed, in any order.